-It's open enrollment again–the only time of year that you're allowed to start or change your health insurance plan!
+Open enrollment!
+It's the only time of year that you're allowed to start or change your health insurance plan.
 Once this period is over, you're typically locked in the plan for one full year until the next open enrollment (unless you experience a special qualifying event).

 Dates to keep in mind

 Please note these dates change year to year.

 |Medi-cal||No specific dates, can apply at any time|

 This open enrollment period is for individual and family plans, whether through Covered California (on exchange) or direct to the carrier (off exchange).

 - Change to a new health insurance company

 - Change your coverage by upgrading or downgrading (i.e. If you have a new health condition, or you've started taking more prescriptions, this would be the time to review and make a decision)

 - Look at your estimated income and make changes as necessary